xueyinglyu/AVID/README.md

 ## 4.1 Human genome
 ### The annotation file for the human genome can be found in the annotation directory of the AVID package on GitHub or downloaded from the ANNOVAR database (e.g., hg38_refGene.txt).
 ## 4.2 Virus genome
-### Annotation file for virus genome is bed format.
+### Annotation file for virus genome is bed format. e.g.:
 | HBV | 0 | 155 | gene | + | PreS2 |
 | -------- | -------- | -------- | -------- | -------- | -------- |
 | HBV | 155 | 835 | gene | + | S |